“You are holy! You are holy! You are holy!”

 “For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.”
 (2 Corinthians 5:21 NKJV)

 In the same way, I felt that I must also be holy because I was in Christ, yet I could not see that anywhere in the Scriptures.
-When I asked the Holy Spirit to teach me about holiness, He took me to the letter of Paul to the believers in Philippi:
+When I asked the Holy Spirit to teach me about holiness, He took me to the letter of Paul which he wrote to the believers in Philippi:

 “Paul, and Timothy, bondservants of Jesus Christ, to all the saints in Christ Jesus who are in Philippi, with the bishops and deacons.”
 (Philippians 1:1 NKJV)